SANATOGA PA – There’s gold in what looks like only tall grass and weeds.

 The northwest corner of Bleim and North Pleasant View roads, as seen in a June 2009 Google Maps “street view” photo

-The level, open acreage at the northwest corner of North Pleasant View and Bliem roads in Lower Pottsgrove is, technically, a township park.
+The level, open acreage at the northwest corner of North Pleasant View and Bleim roads in Lower Pottsgrove is, technically, a township park.
 Plans have been drawn for ball fields, trails and parking to be installed there someday when, the Board of Commissioners agrees, there’s money available.
 Until then, the overgrown area isn’t used for much of anything.

 It is, however, where area resident Ryan Lehman sees an opportunity.